maikel/tutorial_stdexec/Readme.md

 I think cancellation is the most interesting and most difficult aspect of the implementation.
 Upon an incoming stop request a stop-callback will schedule another cancellation operation to the submission queue of the context.
-If this happens the whole schedule-operation needs to wait for both submissions, timer and its cancellation, to complete before it completes itself via the connected receiver.
+If this happens the whole schedule-operation will wait for both submissions, timer and its cancellation, to complete before it completes itself via the connected receiver.
 In fact, our implementation guarantees that the cancellation operation completes last as long as there is only one driving thread.
 I want to make this assumption here and leave it as an exercise to generalize cancellation to support multiple driving threads.